COVID-19 RecoveryFunding for arts and humanities organizations facing financial hardship

-The application period for the second round of Cultural Recovery Grants is now open.
+The application period for the second round of Cultural Recovery Grants has now closed.

 We are working together to maximize the impact of relief funding for Vermont’s arts and humanities organizations.
 We are committed to equitable grantmaking and will consider geographic diversity and the ability to reach underrepresented communities in our funding decisions.

 Schedule a half-hour appointment to meet one-on-one with an advisor about the Cultural Recovery Grants.

 Arts and/or humanities organizations that are incorporated in the state of Vermont with 501(c)(3) tax-exempt status, that comply with federal and state legal requirements, and are experiencing hardship due to the impact of the Covid-19 pandemic may apply.
 Arts and humanities organizations that operate under the umbrella of a college or university with 501c3 status may apply.

 Groups without tax-exempt status are not eligible to apply.